'I had to survive. I had to fight': Harnett County woman fights off would-be mugger

 Sarah told ABC11 the man swore and shouted for her to get out of the car.
 The man finally let go and left her with minor bruises.

-The Harnett County Sheriff's Office told ABC11 the man has not been caught but they are patrolling the area.
+The Harnett County Sheriff's Office told ABC11 the man has not been caught but deputies are patrolling the area.
 Sarah hopes this is a reminder for others to remain vigilant.

 'I had to survive.
 I had to fight': Harnett County woman fights off would-be mugger